SFU-CMPT-201/a0-pub/README.md

 You need to accept the invite for the next assignment (A1).
 The process is the same as the last time.

-* Go to this URL: [https://classroom.github.com/a/PGPiPLGw](https://classroom.github.com/a/PGPiPLGw)
+* Get the URL for A1.
+Go to the URL on your browser.
 * Accept the invite for Assignment 1 (A1).
 It creates a private repo for you that contains the assignment.
 * After your repo is created, click the URL displayed on the page to go to your repo.